 Anti-Viral, Immune-based, and Adjunctive Therapies

 The COVID-19 pandemic has led to a global struggle to cope with the sheer numbers of infected people, many of whom require intensive care.
-The outbreak has been managed by a combination of public health measures and supportive care for those who are affected.
-To date, there is no specific anti–COVID-19 treatment.
-However, the urgency to identify supportive treatments has led to the emergence of several investigational drugs as potential candidates to improve outcomes, especially in the severe to critically ill.
-While many of these adjunctive drugs are being investigated in clinical trials, professional groups have attempted to clarify situations where the use of these drugs may be considered as off-label or compassionate (Xu et al., 2020).
+The outbreak has been managed by a combination of public health measures, supportive care, and vaccination.
+The urgency to identify supportive treatments has led to the emergence of several investigational drugs as potential candidates to improve outcomes, especially in the severe to critically ill.
+While many of these drugs are being investigated in clinical trials, professional groups have attempted to clarify situations where the use of these drugs may be considered as off-label or compassionate (Xu et al., 2020).

 Antiviral therapies inhibit viral entry, viral membrane fusion, and endocytosis.* Because viral replication may be particularly active early in the course of COVID-19, antiviral therapy may have the greatest impact before the illness progresses into the hyperinflammatory state seen in later stages of the disease.
 For this reason, understanding the role of antivirals in treating mild, moderate, severe, and critical illness is necessary to optimize treatment for people with COVID-19 (NIAID-RML, 2020, July 30).